-What if I said there is a way to reach your customers anywhere in the world at the touch of a button?
-It may seem like a bold claim but 3.8 billion smartphones are circulating the globe as we speak and the number is on the rise every year.
-From the back-pocket to the office, a simple SMS link can go a long way and can go even further for the growth of your business.
+What if I told you there was a way to reach your customers anywhere in the world at the touch of a button?
+It may seem like a bold claim, but 6.92 billion smartphones are circulating the globe as we speak, and this number is on the rise every year.
+From the back pocket to the office, a simple SMS link can go a long way to further the growth of your business.

-Here are a few examples of what those might look like:
+Here are a few examples of what an SMS link might look like.

-“Hi Kate, the API documentation can be found at https://tinyurl.com/ybtxzwlz, let us know if you have any questions at email@example.com”
+"Hi Kate, the documentation for API security can be found at https://messente.com/documentation/api-setup/security.
+Let us know if you have any questions at email@example.com."
+(177 characters)

 Wish to know more?
 Here's everything you need to know about SMS API providers!

 To work around this problem, we suggest using a URL shortening tool, which helps make long URLs more concise.
 Here's what the above SMSes would look like after running the links through a URL shortener.